A review of the Proxxon Bench Circular Saw FKS/e.

 Price: approx £315.00 from Axminster Tool Centre.

-As a saw for cutting up larger pieces of wood for the model maker then this is a very useful tool.
+The Proxxon Bench Circular Saw FKS/e is a saw for cutting up larger pieces of wood for the model maker and is a very useful tool.

 The gap around the blade is rather too large and so for smaller pieces of wood you need the smaller circular saw as well.
 This is a bit of a problem when this saw is already quite expensive and spending another £85 on the smaller saw as well makes it very expensive.